ProgrammersOfVilnius/pov-server-page/pov-update-server-page.rst

     Turn this off if you need to test the apache configuration in a machine you can't access directly and need to use SSH port forwarding.

+**loopback_only** (default: false)

+    Make the page accessible on localhost only, without SSL.

+    Turn this on if you want to use this on a laptop or some machine that has no public IP and cannot get a valid SSL certificate.

 **include** (default: empty)